History of education: India

-In ancient India, education was mainly imparted through the Vedic and Buddhist education system.
-Sanskrit was the language used to impart the Vedic education system.
+In ancient India, religious learning was mainly imparted through the Vedic and Buddhist religious learning systems.
+Sanskrit was the language used to impart the Sanskrit tradition.
 Pali was the language used in the Buddhist education system.
-In the Vedic system, a child started his education at the age of 8 to 12, whereas in the Buddhist system the child started his education at the age of eight.
-The main aim of education in ancient India was to develop a person's character, master the art of self-control, bring about social awareness, and to conserve and take forward ancient culture.
+In the Vedic system, a Brahman male started his religious at 8 to 12, whereas in the Buddhist system, the child started his education at the age of eight.
+The main aim of education in ancient India was to develop a person's character, master the art of self-control, bring about social awareness, and conserve and take forward ancient culture.

 The Buddhist and Vedic systems had different subjects.
 In the Vedic system of study, the students were taught the four Vedas – Rig Veda, Sama Veda, Yajur Veda and Atharva Veda, they were also taught the six Vedangas – ritualistic knowledge, metrics, exegetics, grammar, phonetics and astronomy, the Upanishads and more.

-Vedic Education
+Sanskrit and Vedic learning

-In ancient India, education was imparted and passed on orally rather than in written form.
-Education was a process that involved three steps, first was Shravana (hearing) which is the acquisition of knowledge by listening to the Shrutis.
-The second is Manana (reflection) wherein the students think, analyze and make inferences.
-Third, is Nididhyāsana in which the students apply the knowledge in their real life.
+In ancient India, religious traditions were imparted and passed on orally rather than in written form.
+Education was a process that involved three steps.
+The first was Shravana (hearing) which was the acquisition of knowledge by listening to the Shrutis.
+The second was Manana (reflection) wherein the students would think, analyze and make inferences.
+The third was Nididhyāsana in which the students would apply the knowledge in their real life.

-During the Vedic period from about 1500 BC to 600 BC, most education was based on the Veda (hymns, formulas, and incantations, recited or chanted by priests of a pre-Hindu tradition) and later Hindu texts and scriptures.
-The main aim of education, according to the Vedas, is liberation.
+During the Vedic period from about 1500 BC to 600 BC, Sanskrit learning in the Indo-Aryan society of northern India centered on the Veda (hymns, formulas, and incantations, that were recited or chanted by priests of Vedic tradition) and later Sanskrit texts and scriptures.

-Vedic education included proper pronunciation and recitation of the Veda, the rules of sacrifice, grammar and derivation, composition, versification and meter, understanding of secrets of nature, reasoning including logic, the sciences, and the skills necessary for an occupation.
+Vedic learning included proper pronunciation and recitation of the Veda, the rules of sacrifice, grammar and derivation, composition, versification and meter, an understanding of secrets of nature, reasoning (including logic), the sciences, and the skills necessary for an occupation.
 Some medical knowledge existed and was taught.
-There is mention in the Veda of herbal medicines for various conditions or diseases, including fever, cough, baldness, snake bite and others.
+There are mentions in the Veda of herbal medicines for various conditions or diseases, including fever, cough, baldness, snake bites, and others.

-Education included teaching of Ayurveda, 64 kalas (arts), crafts, Shilpa Shastra, Natya Shastra.

-Educating the women was given a great deal of importance in ancient India.
-Women were trained in dance, music and housekeeping.
-The Sadyodwahas class of women got educated till they were married.
-The Brahmavadinis class of women never got married and educated themselves for their entire life.
-Parts of Vedas that included poems and religious songs required for rituals were taught to women.
-Some noteworthy women scholars of ancient India include Ghosha, Gargi, Indrani and so on.